Don’t Get Glutened! Use These 35 Strategies to Protect Yourself

 If you're eating grains, make sure to buy certified gluten-free grains.
 Look for a symbol somewhere on the package that says "Gluten-Gree" or "GF" or "Certified Gluten-Free."

 There are several different symbols because there are a few different organizations that certify products and companies as gluten-free.
 The three certifying agencies are The Gluten-Free Certification Organization (GFCO), BRC Global Standards (BRCGS), and NSF International.
-Buying a certified gluten-free product ensures that cross-contact didn’t occur during production or processing.
+Buying a certified product ensures that cross-contact didn’t occur during production or processing.

 16. Replace Your Sifter